Inspect and analyze rules

 vendor-download.com.
 Now you decide to allow the application Any Connection.

 With this last rule in effect, the previous two rules have become unnecessary (redundant).
-You can delete them and nothing will change in Little Snitch’s behavior.
+You can delete them and nothing will change in the behavior of Little Snitch.

 With Little Snitch Configuration, it’s easy to find these unnecessary rules:

 Redundant rules are marked with the symbol .
-When you select the rule, Little Snitch Configuration explains why it is redundant.
+When you select such a rule, Little Snitch Configuration explains why it is redundant.
 The rule that covers it has a yellow highlight.
 Rules making other rules redundant (covering them) are marked with the symbol .

-Little Snitch does not automatically delete redundant rules because you may decide to delete the covering rule later or the covering rule may have been created erroneously.
+Little Snitch does not automatically delete redundant rules because you may decide to delete the covering rule later or the covering rule may have been created by mistake.